-- Diversity, equality and inclusion, including equal pay and living wages - · Well-being and work-life balance - Employee engagement, including internal communication, freedom of association and channels to raise concerns - · Health and safety
+Diversity, equality and inclusion, including equal pay and living

+Well-being and work-life balance

+Employee engagement, including internal communication, freedom of association and channels to

-OUR PEOPLE BY THE NUMBERS
+OUR PEOPLE BY THE

 In 2023, our workforce remained stable.
 The number of employees remained consistent with the previous year.
 Our employee turnover rate, defined as the number of permanent employees who left the company compared to the average number of permanent employees in a year, decreased from 38% to 21%.
-Our voluntary employee turnover went from 18% to 9%.
+Our voluntary employee turnover went